Rajpratik71/linux-manPages/cpio.md

               Archive file is local, even if its name contains colons.

        -H, --format=FORMAT
               Use given archive FORMAT.
 Valid formats are (the number in parentheses gives maximum size for individual archive member):

               bin    The obsolete binary format.
 (2147483647 bytes)

               odc    The old (POSIX.1) portable format.
 (8589934591 bytes)

-              newc   The new (SVR4) portable format, which supports file sys‐ tems having more than 65536 i-nodes.
+              newc   The new (SVR4) portable format, which supports file systems having more than 65536 i-nodes.
 (4294967295 bytes)

               crc    The new (SVR4) portable format with a checksum added.

               tar    The old tar format.
 (8589934591 bytes)

               ustar  The POSIX.1 tar format.
-Also recognizes GNU tar ar‐ chives, which are similar but not identical.
+Also recognizes GNU tar archives, which are similar but not identical.
 (8589934591 bytes)

               hpbin  The obsolete binary format used by HPUX's cpio (which stores device files differently).

               hpodc  The portable format used by HPUX's cpio (which stores device files differently).

        -R, --owner=[USER][:.][GROUP]
               In copy-in and copy-pass mode, set the ownership of all files created to the specified USER and/or GROUP.
 In copy-out mode, store the supplied owner information in the archive.

               USER and GROUP are first looked up in the system user and group databases.
-If not found, cpio checks if they consist of  deci‐ mal digits only and, if so, treats them as numeric UID and GID, correspondingly.
+If not found, cpio checks if they consist of decimal digits only and, if so, treats them as numeric UID  and
+              GID, correspondingly.

               To avoid the lookup and ensure that arguments are treated as numeric values, prefix them with a plus sign, e.g.: -R +0:+0.

        --quiet
               Do not print the number of blocks copied at the end of the run.